ztblick/ztblick.github.io/_posts/2020-01-01-a-scratcher-in-Burgess-Park.md

 saying, "We cannot afford not to try
 We can only afford the chance?"

-My father lost a house;
-who else would play
+My father lost a house: who else would play
 when the house always wins?

 I went back to my classroom